OctopusDeploy/docs/src/pages/integrations/aws/aws-ec2-get-public-hostname.md

 layout: src/layouts/Default.astro
 pubDate: 2017-02-23
 title: 'AWS - EC2 - Get Public Hostname'
+description: >-
-description: 'Gets the public hostname from `http://instance-data/latest/meta-data/public-hostname` on the EC2 instance and stores it in the `Hostname` variable.'
+Gets the public hostname from `http://instance-data/latest/meta-data/public-hostname` on the EC2 instance and stores it in the `Hostname` variable.
 navMenu: false
 # Set to true when launched
 navSitemap: false